-Dorsey School of Beauty students must attend all scheduled theory and demonstration classes, and bring pencil, paper, and text to class.
-Cosmetology and cosmetology instructor are clock-hour programs, and each hour must be used for meaningful learning activities.
+Dorsey School of Beauty students must attend all scheduled theory and demonstration classes, and bring pencil, paper, and textbook to class.
+Cosmetology is a clock-hour program, and each hour must be used for meaningful learning activities.
 Free time between clients during practical hours will be used for studying only materials related to cosmetology or mannequin practice.
 Students not using optional time productively will be required to "clock" out using the time clock system.